16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 Most essential oil diffusers are expensive, but they also act as humidifier alternatives and are ideal for aromatherapy.
 They're a less smokey version of incense, in my opinion.

-Incense is another lovely option to make your room more fragrant.
+Thought to have originated in ancient Egypt, incense is another lovely option to make your room more fragrant.
 They smell great and the scent can help you unwind after a long, tiring day.

 As they still require to be lit with a flame, be sure to keep them away from flammable objects and away from the reach of kids and pets.
 Their cinders are small but that's all it takes sometimes to cause an incident.